 "No win no fee" or "No win low fee"

 In some cases we are able to provide our services on a "no win no fee" or "no win low fee" basis, also known as Conditional Fee Agreements.
 It is important to note that only cases that have a reasonable prospect of success will be eligible to be dealt with on this basis.
 In these cases a success fee is applied in addition to the normal rates, if the matter is successful and no fee (or the low fee) if the matter is unsuccessful.
-Under the new court rules that success fee cannot be recovered from the other parties so these arrangements have become less attractive for clients, who often prefer one of the other funding options available.
+Under the new court rules, a success fee cannot be recovered from the other parties, so these arrangements have become less attractive for clients, who often prefer on of the other funding options.